jwu-au/ModernBusiness.OrchardCore/README.md

 Learning to build an OrchardCore theme by using liquid template to implement [Modern Business](https://startbootstrap.com/templates/modern-business/) theme of Start Bootstrap.

 ## Motivation
 Orchard project is one of my favour open source projects captured my daily attentions recently.
-Back to many years ago I did one project using OC1 in which I found that the learning curve is very long, but I did enjoy my time spending on it as I learned not only the Orchard itself, but also the architecture design, coding skills and etc. I believe there are many people are like me that having passions on finding better way of implementing even a small peice of code, such as the Orchard team and its contributors.
+Back to many years ago I did one project using OC1 in which I found that the learning curve is very long, but I did enjoy my time spending on it as I learned not only the Orchard itself, but also the architecture design, coding skills and etc. I believe there are many people are like me that having passions on finding better way of implementing even a small piece of code, such as the Orchard team and its contributors.

 OrchardCore (aka OC2), which is based on the latest .net core framework, brings lots of new designs and features, and I started my exploration again.
 I started my learning from browsing a couple of Orchard videos in [Lombiq's youtube channcel](https://www.youtube.com/channel/UCDVUxCz2RvkgTbA0wAYKwRA), I then went throught the [Orchard-Training-Demo-Module](https://github.com/Lombiq/Orchard-Training-Demo-Module/tree/orchard-core) to understand some concepts in OrcharcCore.
 During the development of this theme project, I relied a lot on the offical [documentations](https://docs.orchardcore.net/), and followed the Orchard's __buildin themes__.
 Last but not least, I asked questions in the community, [Github Issues](https://github.com/OrchardCMS/OrchardCore/issues) and [Gitter](https://gitter.im/OrchardCMS/OrchardCore?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).